chef-boneyard/chef-rfc/new/community_guidelines.md

 * The circumstances surrounding the incident
 * Other people involved in the incident

-The community management team is well informed on how to deal with the incident and how to further proceed with the situation.

 If you feel your safety is in jeopardy please do not hesitate to contact local law enforcement.

 **Note**: Incidents that violate the Community Guidelines are extremely damaging to the community, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for the offenders, and the community at large, to grow, learn, and become better.
 The Chef community team requests that they be your first resource when reporting a Chef Community-related incident, so that they may enforce the Community Guidelines and take quick action toward a resolution.

-If at all possible, all reports should be made directly to [Nathen Harvey](mailto:nharvey@getchef.com), Community Director or [Mary Thengvall](mailto:mary@getchef.com), Community Manager.

 ### Influences